aai-institute/pyDVL/docs/10-getting-started.rst

 .. warning::
    Make sure you have read :ref:`the installation instructions
-   <pyDVL Installation>` before proceeding further, in particular those about
+   <pyDVL Installation>` before using the library.
+In particular read about how
-   caching and parallelization, since they can require additional setup.
+   caching and parallelization work, since they require additional setup.

-pyDVL focuses on data valuation and influence functions.
+pyDVL aims to be a repository of production-ready, reference implementations of algorithms for data valuation and influence functions.
 You can read:

 * :ref:`data valuation` for key objects and usage patterns for Shapley value computation and related methods.